fritids/wordpress-gallery/readme.txt

 4. The new menu item is conveniently placed below your current Media menu item.
 5. The main settings page.
 6. A plethora of options are available for the transitions between images.
+7. Choose the type of pager and how it is displayed.
+8. The gallery using thumbnails in the pager.
+9. The gallery using numbers in the pager.
+10. The gallery using the "nothing" option for the pager.

 == Changelog ==